The Application Process

 The board of the PhD Programme gives a statement regarding your application.
 A decision based on the statement is then presented to the Rector.

-Applicants not admitted may contact the Co-ordinator firstname.lastname@example.org for more detailed information on the grounds for the decision.
+Applicants not admitted may contact the Coordinator at firstname.lastname@example.org for more detailed information on the grounds for the decision.

 When the student has enrolled he/she should contact the Degree Supervisor in order to get information about the studies within the major and discuss the studies in more detail.

-Applicants should allow about 6-7 weeks after the application deadline for their application to be processed, and will be notified of the decision immediately via e-mail and letter.
+Applicants should allow about 6-7 weeks after the application deadline for their application to be processed, and will be notified of the decision immediately via e-mail.